aammya8/cse15l-lab-reports/lab-report-2.md

 ## Lab Report 2: Debugging 💣💥❌🦟🪳🐜🦟🪳🐜❌💥💣
 *Debugging the markdown-parse program.*

-*For each change described below, you will find a link to the test-file for a failure-inducing input that prompted the cahnge, a screenshot of the terminal output of running the file demonstrating the symptom of the failure-inducing input, and a screenshot of the the GitHub commit (showing the changes made).*
+*For each change described below, you will find a link to the test-file for a failure-inducing input that prompted the change, a screenshot of the terminal output of running the file demonstrating the symptom of the failure-inducing input, and a screenshot of the the GitHub commit (showing the changes made).*

 >`System.out.println("Attack of the Bugs — Take 1: aCtiON 🎬")`